linagora/Twake/migration/2020Q3_to_2020Q4/README.md

 - Get list of companies of each users,
 - See what companies matches all users in direct channel
 - (1) If there is exactly one such company: use it as direct_channel_company_id
-- (>1) If there is more than one such company: use the company with the buggest number of members
+- (>1) If there is more than one such company: use the company with the bigest number of members
 - (0) If there is zero such companies: delete this channel and note its id in order to fix this manualy after the script runs

 #### Step 1 Migrate workspaces channels